 - Research what equipment you will need in order to work remotely and mitigate the risk of losing your work (external hard drive(s), portable USB battery banks, etc.)

 Location can also play a large role in the affordability of relocation and travel.
-For the most part, we’ve found these areas to be the most budget-friendly:
+For the most part, we’ve found these areas to be the most budget-friendly for Digital Nomad Life:

 - SE Asia (Thailand, Cambodia, Malaysia, Vietnam, Laos, etc.)